thomaswatsonv1/ado-rest-operations/README.md

 ### repos_to_clone.json

+This file has a very simple json structure.
+It is a list of 'repos' that contain the following values:

+ - "sourceOrganization": "ADO-ORG-NAME",
+ - "sourceProject": "PROJECT-NAME",
+ - "sourceRepo": "REPO-NAME",
+ - "destinationOrganization": "CAN-BE-BLANK",
+ - "destinationProject": "CAN-BE-BLANK",
+ - "destinationRepo": "NEW-REPO-NAME"

-This file has a very simple structure and if the source and destination organizations and projects are the same it is permissible to only put in the source organization and repo and the ado-clone-repos.ps1 will use these values for source and destination.
+If the source and destination organizations and/or projects are the same it is permissible to only put in the source organization and repo and the ado-clone-repos.ps1 will use these values for source and destination.

 ### helper_functions.ps1